7targets/7targets-docs/_posts/2023-02-08-how-to-create-html-emails.md

 ---
 date: 2023-02-08
-title: How to create HTML e-mails
+title: How to create HTML e-mails ?
 # video_id: 6xyI5NNCCmc
-# description: Some of the leads may respond back agree to meet or interested to proceed further and you may want to send a reply immeditely with your shared calender.
-So the lead can book the meeting.
+description: How to create HTML e-mails
 type: How-to
 # sidebar: